Overview

 Other treatment options

-Sometimes a supplement called melatonin is prescribed for sleep difficulties.
+Sometimes a supplement called melatonin is prescribed for sleep disturbance or difficulties.
 Melatonin is a hormone that occurs naturally in the body, and works by causing the sensation of becoming sleepy.
 Prescription melatonin works in the same way as this hormone, signaling to your brain that it’s time to sleep.

 Melatonin is a popular supplement sold for treatment of insomnia.
 However, some experts do not recommend it, as there is not enough evidence that it works.
-In addition, there is no government regulation of supplements, so there’s no verifiable way (beyond third-party testing) to know whether the amount of melatonin in the supplement matches what is stated on the label.
+In addition, there is no government control of supplements, so there’s no verifiable way (beyond third-party testing) to know whether the amount of melatonin in the supplement matches what is stated on the label.

 Other solutions offered by the alternative medicine community, including homeopathy, acupuncture, acupressure, or hypnosis, are not evidence-based.
 Discuss these techniques with your doctor before trying them.